niansa/UltimatePhobia/interface.md

 # FFI Argument Passing and Hook Handling

+## **Warning: This document is somewhat outdated**

+A completely new API now exists besides the old legacy API documented here.
+It now supports reflection and automatic overload resolution, see new handle types and `call3` in `ffi_interface.hpp`.

 ## Argument Passing to C# Functions

 The FFI interface provides a stack-based mechanism for passing arguments to C# functions: